 When you choose an Uber and Lyft accident attorney from our firm, you don’t have to worry about learning and sorting through the various compensation rules.
-You can focus on getting your life back on track while our Personal injury attorneys in Columbus, Ohio, fights to get you a compensation payout worthy of the damages you have suffered.
+You can focus on getting your life back on track while our Columbus Personal injury attorneys, fight to get you a compensation payout worthy of the damages you have suffered.

 While you are tending to your injuries and property damage, our attorney for Uber and Lyft accidents will:

 - Gather and analyze pertinent evidence for your case, including police reports, witness statements, and traffic and surveillance videos